Raise your expectations. There’s much to see in Twentynine Palms.

 But by the end of a weekend visit I began to be able to appreciate the different cactus, succulents, and palms.
 And the many rock gardens.
 The green and brown hue, paired with a wide open sky.
 There was something serene and yet defiant in the geography.
 It was a town that was operating along entirely different lines.

 I was in California for a brief three day trip.
-This was to see my daughter, Scarlett, graduate from US Marine Corps Communications School.
+This was to see my daughter, graduate from US Marine Corps Communications School.
 She was studying at the Marine base in Twentynine Palms.
-Scarlett will be leaving for the Marine base in Okinawa next week.
 The trip came to be a good study in weekend tourism as well.
 What I discovered:

 The desert landscape is stunning … Even in summer